-&lt;sup>1 Terms capitalized throughout the Policy are defined in the section of the Policy titled "Definitions of Prohibited Conduct" or in Appendix A.
+1 Terms capitalized throughout the Policy are defined in the section of the Policy titled "Definitions of Prohibited Conduct" or in Appendix A.

-Parental, Marital, or Family Status; veteran or military status; genetic information; or any other protected category under applicable local, state, or federal law ("Protected Classes") in its Education Program or Activity, including with respect to applications for enrollment and/or employment.
+Holy Family University does not Discriminate, nor does it permit Discrimination, including Harassment and/or Retaliation, on the basis of race; color; sex (including sex stereotypes, sex characteristics, sexual orientation, or gender identity); Pregnancy or Related Conditions; religion; creed; ethnicity; national origin; disability; age; Parental, Marital, or Family Status; veteran or military status; genetic information; or any other protected category under applicable local, state, or federal law ("Protected Classes") in its Education Program or Activity, including with respect to applications for enrollment and/or employment.
 Holy Family University has adopted grievance procedures, set forward in this Policy, which provide for the prompt and equitable resolution of Complaints alleging any action which would be prohibited by this Policy.
 All Complaints brought under this Policy will be addressed promptly and equitably pursuant to the procedures provided for herein.